scala/docs.scala-lang/_overviews/scala3-book/collections-methods.md

 names.head      // adam
 ```

-Because a `String` is a sequence of characters, you can also treat it like a list.
+Because a `String` can be seen as a sequence of characters, you can also treat it like a list.
 This is how `head` works on these strings:

 ```scala
 "foo".head   // f